EyasuTeshome/shifttracker/job-search/check-in-on-your-dream-job.md

 - What are three things in the Getting Hired checklist above that you would like to work on to get you closer to your dream companies?
 - In the steps to take to get hired by your dream company, which of them would you start with and why?
-- What are your top 2 preferred norms and cultures in a company and how can you ask about them in an interview?
+- What are your top 2 preferred norms and cultures in a company and how can you determine if your dream company has them?

 ## Additional materials